suatatan/suatatan.github.io/_posts/2012-07-17-converting-google-app-engine-datastore-model-class.md

 ---
+categories:
+- genel
+date: 2012-07-17
 layout: post
-title: "Converting Google App Engine Datastore Model Class to XML"
-date: 2012-07-17
-categories:
-  - "genel"
 tags:
+- english
+- google-app-engine
+- quickread
-  - "google-app-engine"
+- technology
+title: Converting Google App Engine Datastore Model Class to XML
 ---

 Model class actually have to\_xml() function but this xml schema not customizable and entity based.
 You can export your model as xml with bit of code: